 You may have heard the term “low and slow” around the topic of smoking meats and that refers to the way you smoke meats at a low temperature slowly.

 Pro Tip: Salt works magic on meat when used correctly.
-Learn how to Dry Brine your meat ahead of time to really take your smoking to the next level.
+Learn how to dry brine your meat ahead of time by reading my guide How Does Dry Brining Work – A Grillers Guide To Dry Brining to really take your smoking to the next level.

 This process will vary slightly depending on which type of smoker you have and what fuel choice you use.

 - For Charcoal Smokers – it might be helpful to use a charcoal chimney starter to make lighting easier.
 Here is a helpful guide for using one: Charcoal Chimney Starter Instructions.
 Here are my recommendations for the best ones to use: Best Charcoal Chimney Starters Reviews and Buyer Guides.

 Watch the following video for some great low and slow charcoal lighting techniques.